About

 We believe that a variety of transportation options, including good public transit, should be available so people and businesses can consider convenience, time, health, accessibility, sustainability, safety and cost when choosing how to travel.
 Good public transit supports the dignity and freedom of all individuals, promotes participation in our society, creates an open, hospitable and welcoming community, respects the environment, opens economic opportunity to all and moves people to where they need to go.

-Established in 2013, Wisconsin Transit Riders Alliance is a nonstock D-corporation in the state of Wisconsin with ID WO61452.
+Wisconsin Transit Riders Alliance was established in 2013 in reaction to he Legislature’s hostile dismantling of efforts to improve public transit in Wisconsin while the then-governor averred that “everyone should drive a car.”
+It is a nonstock D-corporation in the state of Wisconsin with ID WO61452.
 It has 501(c)(3) IRS status and an EIN of 46-3987580.
 Our mission is to to engage in research, education, partnership, and advocacy with the goal of making Wisconsin transit as safe, efficient, clean, sustainable, accessible and affordable as possible.
 We also have a public discussion group open to everyone (members and nonmembers alike) on Facebook at https://www.facebook.com/groups/189958811633915.

 A map of Wisconsin’s public transit systems from the state’s Department of Transportation shows the existence of many transit routes and transit areas throughout the state: